felipeomar/felipeomar.github.io/index.md

 # Welcome
 You are welcome to this website.
-If you're here, probably you want to learn something about programming.
+If you're here, probably you want to learn something about programming .
 Well, you are in the right place :-).
-Here, as I can, I'll post materials about C/C++ programming, assembly language, PIC microcontrollers and topics about digital systems.
-Here, you can also discover some tutorials about installing some programs or libraries...
-So, I hope that you enjoy these materials and contribute to increase somebody's knowledge.
+I'll post material about C/C++ programming, assembly, PIC microcontrollers and topics about digital systems.
+Here, you can also find some tutorials about installing some programs or libraries...
+So, I hope that you enjoy these material and contribute to increase your knowledge.

 # Tutorials
 [OpenCV Installation](tutorials/tutorial_install_opencv.md)